hackprime/yom/README.md

 #### yom edit

-Changes any of params of your application.
+Changes any of parameters of an application.
-To uncheck scope you can use --unscope (of -S) option.
+To uncheck scope you can use ``--unscope`` (of ``-S``) option.
-Note that at least one scope should remain after edition will be complete.
+Keep in mind that an application must have at least one scope.
+If your submition won't remain any scope, an error will be raised.

 ```
 $ yom edit 0848baa9169e4e8ba2a9e3e1417cf3f3 --title='App 3 Extended' -S fotki -s postoffice:all